-☐ 175 county employees completed triennial training on stormwater best practices, illicit discharge detection and elimination, and good housekeeping practices.

-] MS4 presentation was prepared by staff.
-Continuation of stormwater outfall monitoring (37% of the county's outfalls were monitored in 2011). ] Completed and presented the 2010-2011 stormwater annual report to the Environmental Management Council.
-Designed and installed a demonstration rain garden near the department's 17 Pear Street building.
-Hosted a municipal training workshop, "Rain Gardens: a tool for Municipal Stormwater Management."
-Developed an educational brochure on rain gardens for public outreach.
-Ulster County Advisory Committee met to discuss Non-toxic Pest Management.
-Submitted two environmental projects to the Hudson River Estuary Program for inclusion on the Green Infrastructure website (Rain Gardens and Ulster County Park permeable paver trail extension).
-Reviewed and updated database of DEC spill cases within Ulster County.
-Developed written guidelines for paint selection in order to implement the low/no Volatile Organic Compounds (VOC) paint policy. to al December Associated associated va tural Resource Accomplishments Continued to be active in the Ashokan Release Working Group (ARWG) regarding NYCDEP's releases from the Ashokan Reservoir.
+Stormwater Accomplishments ☐ 175 county employees completed triennial training on stormwater best practices, illicit discharge detection and elimination, and good housekeeping practices. ☐ MS4 presentation was prepared by staff. ☐ Continuation of stormwater outfall monitoring (37% of the county's outfalls were monitored in 2011). ☐ Completed and presented the 2010-2011 stormwater annual report to the Environmental Management Council. ☐ Designed and installed a demonstration rain garden near the department's 17 Pear Street building.
+Hosted a municipal training workshop, "Rain Gardens: a tool for Municipal Stormwater Management." ☐ Developed an educational brochure on rain gardens for public outreach. ☐ Ulster County Advisory Committee met to discuss Non-toxic Pest Management. ☐ Submitted two environmental projects to the Hudson River Estuary Program for inclusion on the Green Infrastructure website (Rain Gardens and Ulster County Park permeable paver trail extension). ☐ Reviewed and updated database of DEC spill cases within Ulster County. ☐ Developed written guidelines for paint selection in order to implement the low/no Volatile Organic Compounds (VOC) paint policy.
+Natural Resource Accomplishments Continued to be active in the Ashokan Release Working Group (ARWG) regarding NYCDEP's releases from the Ashokan Reservoir.
 Staff reviewed surveys, conducted inspections, and attended public meetings.
 Continued to work with the Lower Esopus Watershed Partnership (LEWP) to help it produce maps, collect data, and provide technical review of materials for its recently released draft Stream Management Plan.
 Additionally, our staff reviewed, provided information, and supplied some images for "A Journey through the Lower Esopus Creek," a 50-page booklet produced by LEWP.
-Staff also provided data, mapping assistance, and suggestions to LEWP and its designer for its "Recreational Access to the Lower Esopus Creek" map, which was also printed in 2011.
-Participated in environmental aspects related to the Greater Catskill Flood Remediation and Buyout Program (GCFRBP).
-Launched UC REConnect, an online recreation map.
-Produced the Ulster County tourism guide outdoor recreation map.
-Continued to be consistently involved with the Ashokan Watershed Stream Management Program (AWSMP) Project Advisory Committee. · Attended meetings regarding various watercourses in the county, including those convened by the Rondout Creek Watershed Council and the Rondout/Neversink Stream Management Program.
-Participated in workshops related to the Emerald Ash Borer (EAB) infestation.
-Continues to work with the County Attorney's Office, the UC Agricultural Society, and the UC Soil & Water Conservation District to establish a plant materials center at the Ulster County Fairground in New Paltz.
-This planting area will provide plant material to be used to stabilize eroding banks across the county.
+Staff also provided data, mapping assistance, and suggestions to LEWP and its designer for its "Recreational Access to the Lower Esopus Creek" map, which was also printed in 2011. ☐ Participated in environmental aspects related to the Greater Catskill Flood Remediation and Buyout Program (GCFRBP). ☐ Launched UC REConnect, an online recreation map. ☐ Produced the Ulster County tourism guide outdoor recreation map.
+Continued to be consistently involved with the Ashokan Watershed Stream Management Program (AWSMP) Project Advisory Committee.